dmitrytestsqa/saucedemo/README.md

 # saucedemo
-In this project you can see UI automated tests which are use Selenium and JUnit.
+In this project you can see UI automated tests which are using Selenium, JUnit and Allure Reporter.
 Also project was performed with Page Object Pattern.